 Your breeder will begin socializing your puppy while he is still with his mother.
 It's vital to your Cocker's development that you continue with this socialization until he's at least 12 months old.

-Please don't put it off, as you'll only have a short window; socialization is most effective between 6 to 12 weeks.
+Please don't put it off, as you'll only have a short window; socialization of puppies is most effective between 6 to 12 weeks.

 Encourage your little boy to explore his new environment.

-As part of his early socialization, your puppy should be exposed to everyday household domestic appliances, such as vacuum cleaners, hair dryers, washing machines, and coffee grinders.
+As part of his early socialization, you must expose your puppy to everyday household domestic appliances, such as vacuum cleaners, hair dryers, washing machines, and coffee grinders.

 Your puppy should also meet many people in different situations, such as small children playing, crying babies, men and women in uniforms, men with beards, people with umbrellas, and more.
 The list is almost endless.